 How you feel may or may not be reflected in the data point.

-NEVER Judge A Run On The First Mile
+NEVER Judge A Run By The First Mile

 Especially during marathon training long runs, it can a few miles to get into the groove of a run.